uri-library-data-services/iassist-preview/content/blog/two-new-developments-announced-beginning-2008-which-keep-eye.md

 > original launch date this week, but will debut soon.

-Google may have just violated one of its operating principles, namely,
-\"do no harm.\" I am concerned that Google\'s treatment of data as just another Internet commodity may undermine the work that data archivists have been labouring over recent decades to get researchers and research councils to take data preservation and access seriously.
-While the announcement does not address Google\'s approach to data preservation, it is clear that the author sees this as an open access success story.
+Google may have just violated one of its operating principles, namely, "do no harm."
+I am concerned that Google's treatment of data as just another Internet commodity may undermine the work that data archivists have been labouring over recent decades to get researchers and research councils to take data preservation and access seriously.
+While the announcement does not address Google's approach to data preservation, it is clear that the author sees this as an open access success story.
 How will data be transferred to Google?

 > (Google people) are providing a 3TB drive array (Linux RAID5).
 The
-> array is provided in \"suitcase\" and shipped to anyone who wants to
+> array is provided in "suitcase" and shipped to anyone who wants to
 > send they data to Google.
 Anyone interested gives Google the file
 > tree, and they SLURP the data off the drive.
 I believe they can extend
 > this to a larger array (my memory says 20TB).